mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

         raise ValueError("Queue is empty")
 ```

+You'll notice that the code for a queue is almost identical to our `Stack` class.
+The only difference is where we remove elements from: the front (queue) or back (stack).

 ### Questions
 One common question regarding trees is level-order traversal.
 How could you print out the value of every node in a tree, moving level by level?
 You just have the root node.